aerosimo/spectre/README.md

 ### Prerequisites

->- **Apache TomEE 10**: Apache TomEE 10 is the application server used during development, but any Jakarta EE 10-compliant server should work.
+>- **Apache TomEE 10**: is the application server used during development, but any Jakarta EE 10-compliant server should work.
 >- **Java 23**: Ensure you have Java 23 installed as TomEE 10 targets Jakarta EE 10.
 >- **Maven**: The project uses Maven for dependency management with any IDE of choice.